helidon-io/helidon/docs/mp/openapi/openapi-ui.md

 code programmatically.
 Helidon allows you to specify these values using configuration in the `mp.openapi.services.ui.options` section.
 Helidon then passes the corresponding options to SmallRye for you.
-To configure any of these settings, use the enum values—​they are all lower case—​declared in the SmallRye [`Option.java`][option-java] class as the keys in your Helidon configuration.
+To configure any of these settings, use the enum values they are all lower case declared in the SmallRye [`Option.java`][option-java] class as the keys in your Helidon configuration.

 > [!NOTE]